Knighthood (2020 video game)

-Knighthood is a free-to-play, turn-based strategy game developed by Midoki and currently published by Phoenix Games, previously King, in which the player controls a warrior, fighting through levels to gain armour, weapons and other RPG style loot.
-Knighthood was globally released on February 26, 2020 and is still currently being updated, and has been downloaded over a million times on Google Play as of October 2021.
+Knighthood is a free-to-play, turn-based strategy game developed by Midoki and currently published by Miniclip, previously Phoenix Games and King, in which the player controls a warrior, fighting through levels to gain armour, weapons and other RPG style loot.
+Knighthood was globally released on February 26, 2020 and is still currently being updated, and has over 5 million downloads on Google Play as of 2023.

 Plot

 Rage Knights, heroes to the people, once defended the world.
 Now, it is controlled and corrupted by the power of Dark Ones.
 Once-good knights have turned evil.
 Sir Edward Drakeson is recruiting new knights to fight for the knighthood.
 The player must fight him to test your skills and three more like him for the knight trials.
 Sir Drakeson and the other three knights fought Lord Karnon, and they lost.
 The player finds four knights getting attacked and you fight Lord Karnon.
 The player wins the fight but Lord Karnon activates the portal behind him; Sir Drakeson punches the portal to make it unstable, so it can't be used properly, then Sir Drakeson gets sucked and trapped in the portal, then Lord Karnon jumps inside after him.